cardano-foundation/CIPs/cip-smart-tx-signing/README.md

 2. The cache of signed transactions
 3. The set of transactions being signed

 If a transaction contains an input that references an output that cannot be found, the wallet MUST display a warning to the user that the transaction includes unidentifiable inputs.
 The style and wording of this warning is left up to the wallet.
-The wallet MAY prevent the user from signing a transaction with unidentified inputs, but this may cause issues when interacting with some dApps.
+The wallet MAY prevent the user from signing a transaction with unidentified inputs, but this will cause issues when interacting with some dApps.

 ## Rationale: how does this CIP achieve its goals?